SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Exclusive Access
 ++++++++++++++++

-.. docnote:: Either here or elsewhere...

-   Closures have reference semantics and they behave as such.
-   For example, if you capture x and y in the same closure, you can have overlapping accesses to them elsewhere.

 Swift has a rule about passing more than one closure to the same function.
 This rule allows Swift to perform all of its checks for memory exclusivity violations